We truly welcome new participants at any time, so please join us!

 This on-going Eremos offering provides an opportunity to explore the rich tradition of Benedictine spirituality as a way to enrich the spiritual depth and meaning of our lives and as a guide to everyday living.

-Each meeting will be from Noon to 1pm while we are meeting virtually.
+This meeting will be from 11:30 to 1pm while we are meeting virtually.
 Meetings will begin with a short noon-day prayer, silence and then we will focus on a different Benedictine theme or teaching, looking at these from the perspective of this unique and challenging moment.
 Appropriate short readings will be provided and discussed.